 Your booking is with European Study Tours Ltd. We are a Member of ABTA with membership number V4053.
 ABTA and ABTA members help holidaymakers to get the most from their travel and assist them when things do not go according to plan.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
-For further information about ABTA, the Code of conduct and the arbitration scheme available to you if you have a complaint, contact ABTA, 30 Park Street, London, SE1 9EQ tel: 020 3117 0500 or www.abta.com A contract will only exist when we have received the required deposit and have acknowledged receipt of your completed booking form by the issue of our booking confirmation.
-The person signing the booking form accepts our Booking Conditions and Privacy Statement on behalf of all party members and will be our sole point of contact for correspondence.
+For further information about ABTA, the Code of conduct and the arbitration scheme available to you if you have a complaint, contact ABTA, 30 Park Street, London, SE1 9EQ tel: 020 3117 0500 or www.abta.com.
+A booking will exist as soon as we issue our booking confirmation, this booking is made on the terms of these Booking Terms & Conditions.
+When you make a booking you guarantee that you have the authority to accept and do accept on behalf of your party the terms of these Booking Terms & Conditions, Important Notes advice and Privacy Statement.
+You, the Group Leader, will be our sole point of contact for correspondence, unless you choose to nominate another person for day to day communication.
 The contract between us is governed by the Law of England and Wales and any dispute will be dealt with under the exclusive jurisdiction of the Courts of England and Wales, however, you may choose the law and jurisdiction of Northern Ireland or Scotland if you wish to do so.

 For tours which do not include air travel we hold a bond with ABTA.
 This arrangement means your money will be refunded or you will be brought back to the UK (where your contracted arrangements include return travel to the UK) if already abroad in the unlikely event of our being unable to provide your tour due to our insolvency.
 We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (CAA) (ATOL number 3215).
 This means the tours inclusive of air travel are ATOL protected.
 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some case, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and agree to pay any money outstanding to be paid by you under you contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
 For further information, visit the ATOL website at www.atol.org.uk